Syphilis

 In rare cases, untreated syphilis can be life-threatening.

-Syphilis passed from pregnant parent to their baby (congenital syphilis)
+Syphilis passed from a pregnant parent to a fetus or newborn (congenital syphilis)

-When a person is infected with syphilis while pregnant, the disease can cause miscarriage, stillbirth or the death of a newborn.
-Most babies born with syphilis have no symptoms although some may have a rash.
+When a person has a syphilis infection while pregnant, the disease can cause miscarriage, stillbirth or the death of the newborn.
+Most babies born with syphilis have no initial symptoms although some may have a rash.
 If the syphilis is not treated, babies can have developmental problems, seizures and other serious health issues.

 Testing and diagnosis (screening)